 Options for Independent Living is a non-profit 501(c)3 organization committed to empowering people with disabilities to lead independent and productive lives in their community through advocacy, the provision of information, education, technology and related services.

 As part of the independent living philosophy of consumer-directed services, Options staff will provide information to individuals with disabilities, family, and friends to enable them to make informed choices and achieve their goals.

 Address: 555 Country Club Road

 The Wisconsin Board for People with Developmental Disabilities (WBPDD) was established to advocate on behalf of individuals with developmental disabilities, foster inclusive communities, and improve the disability service system.
 The Board’s mission is to help people with developmental disabilities become independent, productive, and included in all facets of community life.

 Madison WI 53703

-ACCSES is a nationwide network of over 1,200 organizations that provides services to people with disabilities across the United States.
+ACCSES is a nationwide network of over 1,200 organizations that provide services to people with disabilities across the United States.
 Their work empowers and supports individuals with disabilities to reach their full potential through self-determination.
-ACCSES is the voices for these individuals at the highest levels of the federal government.
+ACCSES is the voices of these individuals at the highest levels of the federal government.
 Their advocacy efforts resonate throughout the halls of Congress, federal agencies, and the White House.